-The Company is an early stage entity and incurred operating losses of \$520,388 and net losses of \$1,605,709 during the three months ended March 31, 2014.
-As of March 31, 2014 the Company had working capital and stockholders' equity of \$263,889 and \$273,197, respectively.
+The Company is an early stage company and incurred net losses of \$3,822,887 during the six months ended June 30, 2014, which included an aggregate \$2,404,352 of non-cash charges.
+As of June 30, 2014, the Company had working capital and stockholders' equity of \$490,570 and \$513,779, respectively.
+During the six months ended June 30, 2014, the Company raised net proceeds of approximately \$1,970,000 through the issuance of common stock and warrants and the exercise of warrants.

-In order to execute the Company's long-term strategic plan to develop and commercialize its core products, the Company will need to raise additional funds, through public or private equity offerings, debt financings, or other means.
-On April 29, 2014 the Company received \$150,000 in connection with the exercise of 50,000 warrants into 50,000 shares of common stock at an exercise price of \$3.00 per share.
-The Company can give no assurance that the cash raised subsequent to March 31, 2014 or any additional funds raised will be sufficient to execute its business plan.
-Additionally, the Company can give no assurance that additional funds will be available on reasonable terms, or available at all, or that it will generate sufficient revenue to alleviate the going concern.
+In order to execute the Company's long-term strategic plan to develop and commercialize its core products, the Company will need to raise additional funds through public or private equity offerings, debt financings, or other means.
+The Company can give no assurance that additional funds will be available on reasonable terms, or available at all, or that it will generate sufficient revenue to alleviate the going concern.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.